devadigayatish/nagarsevak_report_card/README.md

 This script reads each file from csv folder and inserts the records into "csv_data" table and "attendance" table.

 c) **insert_data_to_nagarsevak.php**
-This script reads the csv file nagarsevak_info from information folder and inserts the data into "nagarsevak" table.Calculate the total questions and average attendance of each nagarsevak and update the "nagarsevak" table.
+This script reads the csv file nagarsevak_info from information folder and inserts the data into "nagarsevak" table, calculates the total questions and average attendance of each nagarsevak and updates the "nagarsevak" table.
 d) **create_final_table_dow.php**
 This script reads the data from "csv_data" table and inserts into final table "work_details".